A universal characterization of higher algebraic K-theory: Trace maps

-We begin by observing that $THH$ provides an additive (in fact, localizing) invariants of small stable $\i$-categories.
-Although it is possible to do this directly in the setting of $\i$-categories (i.e., for $THH$ see the more general discussion of topological chiral homology in \cite[3.5.7]{DAG-VI} or the constructions outlined in \cite[5.1.1]{BFN}), in order to skirt the complexities of the equivariant structure of $TC$ we instead use the expedient definitions offered by theorem~\ref{thm:models}.
-Then the following proposition follows from the analogous properties of $THH$ in the setting of small spectral categories \cite{Matrix, BM}.
+We begin by observing that $THH$ provides a localizing invariant of small stable $\i$-categories.
+Although it is possible to do this directly in the setting of $\i$-categories (see for instance the more general discussion of topological chiral homology in \cite[\S 5.3]{HAG} or the constructions outlined in \cite[5.1.1]{BFN}), we use existing constructions in the setting of spectral categories in order to ease technical difficulties that arise in the subsequent construction of $TR$ and $TC$.
+Our basic sources for this material are \cite{BM} and \cite{BM2}.

+Recall that for a small spectral category $\aC$ we can define $THH(\aC)$ in terms of the Hochschild-Mitchell cyclic nerve for spectral categories \cite[\S 3]{BM}.
+The cyclic nerve is defined as the simplicial object

+where the sum is over the $(q+1)$-tuples $(c_{0},\dotsc,c_{q})$ of objects of $\aC$.
+This becomes a simplicial object using the usual cyclic bar construction face and degeneracy maps: The unit maps of $\aC$ induce the degeneracy maps, and the composition maps in $\aC$ (along with the twist map at the end) induce the face maps.
+We denote the geometric realization as $N^{\cyc} \aC$.

+The spectrum $N^{\cyc} \aC$ has the correct homotopy type only when $\aC$ has cofibrant mapping spectra \cite[3.1]{BM}.
+Since the cofibrant objects in the Morita model structure on small spectral categories reviewed in theorem~\ref{thm:Quillenstable} have cofibrant mapping spectra~\cite[4.18]{Spectral}, we can define the functor

+where $Q$ denotes the cofibrant replacement functor in the Morita model structure on $\Spcat$.
+Since this construction preserves Morita equivalences~\cite[5.12]{BM} (and in fact DK-equivalences~\cite[5.9]{BM}) the functor descends to the level of $\i$-categories.